randomnewb/rpg_test/README.md

 ## To-Do's

-    [ ] Setup a log/narrator
+    [ ] Database has been changed, bit.io and other databases need to be updated accordingly [ ] Setup a log/narrator
     [ ] Setup HP/MP/Stamina System
     [ ] Also, spawn 2-5 entities if there are less than 0 entities